dotnet/docs/docs/desktop-wpf/data/data-binding-overview.md

 ## Data templating

-Without the use of data templates, our application UI in the [What Is Data Binding](#what-is-data-binding) section would look like the following image:
+Without the use of data templates, our application UI in the [What Is Data Binding](#what-is-data-binding) section would look like the following:

 ![Data Binding Demo without Data Templates](./media/data-binding-overview/demo-no-template.png)

 As shown in the example in the previous section, both the <xref:System.Windows.Controls.ListBox> control and the <xref:System.Windows.Controls.ContentControl> are bound to the entire collection object (or more specifically, the view over the collection object) of *AuctionItem*s.
-Without specific instructions of how to display the data collection, the <xref:System.Windows.Controls.ListBox> is displaying a string representation of each object in the underlying collection and the <xref:System.Windows.Controls.ContentControl> is displaying a string representation of the object it is bound to.
+Without specific instructions of how to display the data collection, the <xref:System.Windows.Controls.ListBox> displays the string representation of each object in the underlying collection, and the <xref:System.Windows.Controls.ContentControl> displays the string representation of the object it is bound to.

 To solve that problem, the application defines <xref:System.Windows.DataTemplate?text=DataTemplates>.
 As shown in the example in the previous section, the <xref:System.Windows.Controls.ContentControl> explicitly uses the *detailsProductListingTemplate* data template.
 The <xref:System.Windows.Controls.ListBox> control implicitly uses the following data template when displaying the *AuctionItem* objects in the collection: